 The Act further states that a licensed financial holding company is required to maintain paid up capital of at least \$60,000,000.
 The Bank of Nevis Limited based on definition provided by the Act is deemed to be a holding company due to its ownership interest in its subsidiary Bank of Nevis International.
 The Bank of Nevis is in the process of disposing its majority interest in Bank of Nevis International Limited.
-Approval for disposal of the interest was granted by the Regulator of The Bank of Nevis Limited on December 8, 2016 on the condition that approval was granted by the Regulator of Bank of Nevis International Limited.
-Approval from the Regulator of Bank of Nevis International Limited to transfer its majority shares to the external investor in the subsidiary was received on July 28, 2017.
+Approval for disposal of the interest was granted by the Regulator of The Bank of Nevis International Limited on December 8, 2016 on the condition that approval was granted by the Regulator of Bank of Nevis International Limited.
+Approval first to transfer its majority shares to the external investor in the subsidiary was received on July 28, 2017.
 It is expected that the sale will be concluded on or before December 31, 2017.